kindista/kindista/src/markdown/sharing-guide-sidebar.md

 The recipient of goods or services shared through Kindista is generally expected to post a [Statement of Gratitude](/gratitude/new) about the giver unless the giver has requested otherwise.
-_Statements of gratitude will encourage our community to share with those who have shared with us._
+_Statements of gratitude encourage our community to share with those who have shared with us._

 ###When posting an offer: